 We start by briefly describing the ISI channel and the graph used for its message-passing decoding.
 For a detailed description, the reader is referred to \cite{KavcicMM_IT2003}.
 Consider a binary discrete-time ISI channel with a finite memory length, denoted by~$I$.
 The channel output $Y_j$ at time instant $j$ is given by

-where $\{X_j\}$ is a sequence of $\{-1,+1\}$-valued binary inputs, $\{h_i\}_{i=0}^I$ is the input response of the ISI channel, and $\{N_j\} \sim N(0,\sigma^2)$ is a sequence of i.i.d.\ Gaussian random variables with zero mean.
+where $\{X_j\}$ is a sequence of $\{-1,+1\}$-valued binary inputs, $\{h_i\}_{i=0}^I$ is the input response of the ISI channel, and $\{N_j\}$ is a sequence of i.i.d.\ Gaussian random variables with zero mean and variance $\sigma^2$.
 It is assumed that an information block of length $k$ is encoded by using a regular $(n,d_{\text{v}},d_{\text{c}})$ LDPC code, and the resulting $n$ coded bits are converted into a channel input sequence before its transmission over the channel.
 For decoding, we consider the windowed version of the sum-product algorithm when applied to ISI channels (for specific details about this decoding algorithm, the reader is referred to \cite{KavcicMM_IT2003} and \cite{Douillard_sept95}; in general, it is an iterative message-passing decoding algorithm).
-The variable-to-check and check-to-variable messages are computed as in the sum-product algorithm for the memoryless case with the difference that a variable node's message from the channel is not only a function of the channel output that corresponds to the considered symbol, but also a function of $2W$ neighboring channel outputs and $2W$ neighboring variables nodes as illustrated in Fig.~\ref{Fig :ISI message flow- depth 1}.
+The variable-to-check and check-to-variable messages are computed as in the sum-product algorithm for the memoryless case with the difference that a message that is received from the channel at a variable node is not only a function of the channel output that corresponds to the considered symbol, but it is also a function of the $2W$ neighboring channel outputs and $2W$ neighboring variables nodes (as is illustrated in Fig.~\ref{Fig :ISI message flow- depth 1}).